Princess O'Rourke: Legacy

 Norman Krasna later said "everybody thought de Havilland was a great comedienne in Princess O'Rourke; it's not true.
 She was just darling, an ingenue.
 And everybody else is in on the joke - Jane Wyman, Bob Cummings, Charles Coburn; they were great comedians all around.
 So it comes out as a comedy and they go and put her in Government Girl for Dudley Nichols and she falls on her ass.
 Don't let her be the comedy!"

 Wyman's performance was admired by Billy Wilder and Charles Brackett and led to her being cast in The Lost Weekend.
 De Havilland regarded the film as trivial, but she later worked with Krasna again in The Ambassador's Daughter (1956).

 Despite the film's success, Krasna only directed two more films.
 "I'm not a good director, not at all," he said later.
 "I know how to direct what I write; but then I write knowing that I'm able to direct it."
 Krasna said the film was among his favorites of his own [written] works, the others being The Devil and Miss Jones, Mr and Mrs Smith, Bachelor Mother and My Geisha.

+Filmink wrote the movie "features the quintessential “Robert Cummings part” – he plays a flyer, an amiable guy, up against a big female star in a romantic comedy, with strong support players around him.
+It was the last time Cummings made a movie with Krasna, which was a great shame as the actor was perfect for the latter's work – many subsequent films from Krasna would cry out for a romantic male lead with the Cummings touch."